 - Almost half of all Americans live with at least one chronic illness.

-- Rates of domestic assault investigations vary from year to year, but overall have increased 36% since 2009.
+- Rates of domestic assault investigations vary from year to year, but have decreased 35% from a 2013 high.

 We all share a responsibility for the future of our community.
 It is vital that we join together to build a strong foundation that leads to lasting change.